rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machines/windows/migrate-single-classic-to-resource-manager.md

 ## <a name="migrate-the-vm"></a>Migrate the VM

 Prepare your application for downtime.
 To do a clean migration, you have to stop all the processing in the current system.
 Only then you can get it to consistent state which you can migrate to the new platform.
 Downtime duration depends the amount of data in the disks to migrate.

+This part requires the Azure PowerShell module version 6.0.0 or later.
+Run ` Get-Module -ListAvailable AzureRM` to find the version.
+If you need to upgrade, see [Install Azure PowerShell module](/powershell/azure/install-azurerm-ps).
+You also need to run `Connect-AzureRmAccount` to create a connection with Azure.

 1. First, set the common parameters: